The Best GUIDE Flies For Brook Trout

 It emphasizes visual cues, requiring skillful casting and a delicate presentation to avoid spooking the fish.

-Dry flies must sit in the water properly, they must be buoyant enough to not sink, and in some cases, they will either closely imitate the natural bugs, or in other cases, they can just be an attractor fly that does not resemble the natural at all.
+Dry flies must sit on the surface of water properly; they must be buoyant enough not to sink, and in some cases, they will either closely imitate the natural bugs, or in other cases, they can just be an attractor fly that does not resemble the natural at all.

 Royal Coachman or Royal Wulff